San Diego Domestic Violence Lawyer

 To convict for criminal threats, the prosecution must prove the following:

 If you’ve been charged with domestic violence, even as a first-time offense, you need to act fast.
-An experienced domestic violence attorney can help you defend your rights.
+An experienced attorney can help you defend your rights.

 What are the Penalties for Domestic Violence?